How 'sticky bombs' could impact Kashmir insurgency | DW | 02.03.2021

 Sticky bombs, or Magnet-attached Improvised Explosive Devices (MIEDs), can be attached to a vehicle and detonated remotely.

-They have been used by militants in Afghanistan in the past few months.
-Although, these bombs have not been used by Kashmiri insurgents, officials fear their presence could be a sign of impending violence in the disputed region.
+They have been used by militants in Afghanistan over the past few months and although these bombs have not been used by Kashmiri insurgents, officials fear their presence could be a sign of impending violence in the disputed region.

-Since 1989, Muslim insurgents have been fighting Indian forces in the Indian-administered part of Kashmir — a region of 12 million people, about 70% of whom are Muslim.
-India and Pakistan have fought two of their three wars since independence in 1947 over Kashmir, which they both claim in full but rule in part.
+Muslim insurgents have been fighting Indian forces in the Indian-administered part of Kashmir — a region of 12 million people, about 70% of whom are Muslim — since 1989.
+Two of their three wars that India and Pakistan have fought since their independence in 1947, have been over Kashmir — which both claim in full, but rule in part.

-However, the claim that Pakistan-based militants have some role in it has not been verified.
+However, the claim that Pakistan-based militants have a role in all of this has not been verified.

 Sharma says the bombs were meant to be delivered to The Resistance Front (TRF), a militant organization that emerged after the abrogation of Kashmir's special status.